ParitoshBarman/Auto-Task-Distribution-to-Agent-App/README.md

 ---

 ## 🧠 Objective

-Build a MERN stack application to manage agents and automatically distribute tasks uploaded via CSV equally among them.
+Develop a powerful and scalable **MERN stack application** that streamlines agent management and automates task distribution.
+The system ensures:
+- **Seamless Admin & Agent Management** with secure authentication.
+- **Automated Task Allocation** from uploaded CSV files, distributed fairly among agents.
+- **Real-time Task Monitoring** for both admins and agents.
+- **Scalable & Efficient Workflow**, reducing manual effort and improving productivity.

 ---
 ## ✨ Features

-### 1. Admin Login
+### 1. Secure Admin Login
-- JWT-based authentication.
+- 🔐 JWT-based authentication.
-- Login with email and password.
+- Login with **Email & Password**.
-- Redirect to dashboard on success.
+- Seamless redirect to **Admin Dashboard** on success.

 ### 2. Agent Management
-- Admin can add agents.
+- 👤 Admin can **create and manage Agents**.
-- Agent details: Name, Email, Mobile Number (with Country Code), Password.
+- Agent details include: **Name, Email, Mobile (with Country Code), Password**.
-- View all registered agents.
+- 📋 View and manage all registered agents.

+### 3. Sub-Agent Management (by Agents)
+- 🧑‍🤝‍🧑 Agents can **create their own Sub-Agents**.
+- Sub-Agent details include: **Name, Email, Mobile Number, Password**.
+- 🔒 **Restriction:** Sub-Agents are fully managed by their parent Agent (no cross-edit or delete access).
+- Agents cannot edit/delete other Agents’ Sub-Agents.

-### 3. Task Upload and Distribution
+### 4. Task Upload & Distribution
-- Upload CSV with fields: FirstName, Phone, Notes.
-- File validation: accepts only .csv, .xlsx, .xls.
+- 📂 Upload task files in **CSV, XLSX, or XLS** formats.
+- ✅ Built-in **file validation** (only supported formats allowed).
-- Tasks distributed equally among all agents.
+- 📊 Tasks are **distributed equally** among all Agents.
-- Remaining tasks assigned sequentially.
+- ⚡ Remaining tasks are assigned **sequentially** for fairness.

-### 4. Task Viewing
+### 5. Task Viewing & Monitoring
-- Admin can view all tasks assigned to an agent in a modal.
+- 👨‍💼 Admin can **view all tasks** assigned to any Agent in a modal view.
-- Total task count shown.
+- 📌 Shows **total task count** per Agent.
-- Agents can also view their own tasks.
+- 👨‍👩‍👦 Agents can also view tasks assigned to them and their Sub-Agents.

+### 6. User-Friendly Dashboard
+- 📈 Clean and professional UI with **real-time task insights**.
+- 🔎 Quick navigation for Admin, Agents, and Sub-Agents.
+- 🚀 Optimized for smooth performance and scalability.

 ---